 3. Nishat Bagh

-One of the Srinagar attractions is the Nishat Bagh which is near Kashmir’s Dal lake.
-Nishat Bagh is a 12 terraced garden filled with attractive flowers and beautiful trees.
+The Nishat Bagh in near Kashmir’s Dal lake is a 12 terraced garden filled with attractive flowers and beautiful trees.
 It is the second largest Mughal garden in the Kashmir Valley after Shalimar Bagh.
 It has a superb Mughal central water channel with several fountains, which is surrounded by tall Chinar trees.
-The Bagh was designed and built in 1633 by Asif Khan, who was the elder brother of Nur Jehan.
+The Bagh was planned and built in 1633 by Asif Khan, who was the elder brother of Nur Jehan.
 With the Zabarwan Mountains as its backdrop, Nishat Bagh is a garden of bliss that overlooks the lake beneath the snow-covered Pir Panjal mountain range to the west of the valley.
 The garden is very pictorial and attracts a lot of young couples and families.

-Then we have our lunch Chitrakut Resturant near Shalimar Bag.
+Then we have our lunch Chitrakut Resturant near Shalimar Bagh.
 In the lunch, we have taken Chitrakut Special Thali @ 210 each.
 Post lunch we went to Shalimar Bagh.

-The famous Shalimar Bagh lies at the far end of the Dal Lake.
-According to a legend, Pravarsena II, the founder of the city of Srinagar, who reigned in Kashmir from A.D.
-79 to 139, had built a villa on the edge of the lake, at its north-eastern corner, calling it Shalimar, which in Sanskrit said to mean “The Abode or Hall of Love.”
+The well-known Shalimar Bagh lies at the far end of the Dal Lake.
+According to a legend, Pravarsena II, the originator of the city of Srinagar, who reigned in Kashmir from A.D.
+79 to 139, had built a cottage on the edge of the lake, at its north-eastern corner, calling it Shalimar, which in Sanskrit is said to mean “The Abode or Mansion of Love.”
 The king often visited a saint, named Sukarma Swami, living near Harwan, and rested in this villa on his way.
-In course of time the royal garden vanished, but the village that had sprung up in its neighborhood called Shalimar after it.
-The Emperor Jahangir laid out a garden on this same old site in the year 1619.
+In course of time, the royal garden disappeared, but the village that had leaped up in its neighborhood was called Shalimar after it.
+The Emperor Jahangir placed out a garden on this same old site in the year 1619.

 6. Hazrat Bal Masjid

-Hazratbal Mosque is the most important Muslim Religious place, situated on the western shore of Dal Lake and another Srinagar attractions.
-Its perfect white marble stylishness reflected in the waters of the lake.
-Hazratbal’s special significance derived from the fact that it houses a hair of the prophet Muhammad.
-This displayed to the public on religious occasions, usually accompanied by fairs.
-Apart from these occasions, Friday prayers offered at Hazratbal and attended by huge numbers of people.
+Hazratbal Mosque is the most significant Muslim Religious place, situated on the western shore of Dal Lake.
+Its perfect white marble stylishness is reflected in the waters of the lake.
+Hazratbal’s special meaning is derived from the fact that it houses a hair of the prophet Muhammad.
+This is displayed to the public on religious events, usually escorted by fairs.
+Apart from these occasions, Friday prayers are offered at Hazratbal and attended by huge numbers of people.
 Hazratbal is remarkable for being the only domed mosque in Srinagar; the others having distinct pagoda-like roofs.
-The shrine – mosque complex situated on the western shore of the Dal Lake opposite Nishat Bagh and commands a grand view of the lake and the mountain beyond.
+The shrine – mosque complex is situated on the western shore of the Dal Lake opposite Nishat Bagh and commands a grand view of the lake and the mountain beyond.